 8. Take your email off your phone

 Unless you absolutely need to be reached via email at any time, there’s no reason to have email access on your phone.
-Most of us only skim through incoming emails on our phones and don’t respond to them until we’re sitting in front of a computer.
+Most of us only skim through incoming emails on our phones.
+We don’t usually respond to them until we’re sitting in front of a computer anyway.
 The emails only distract us from whatever we’re doing at a given time.
-Keep your virtual mail on your computer for more freedom from your phone.
+Keep your virtual mail on your computer to decrease screen time even more.

 9. Leave it at home